janschill/cern-solid-code-investigation/report/review-solid-spec.md

 WebID URI: https://alice.janschill.de/profile/card#me
 WebID Profile URI: https://alice.janschill.de/profile/card

 A WebID can also be defined without the fragment identifier.
-In this case a request to the WebID URI needs to return a Location header in its response, giving an URI how the Profile Document can be requested.
+In this case a request to the WebID URI needs to return a Location header in its response, giving an URI where the Profile Document resides.

 TODO: Give short introduction to these topics: